Kutty (2010 film): Plot

-At the Kanyakumari beach, Geetha (Shriya Saran) looks at a lonely lying personal diary where she enjoys a poem written in it.
-She admires the poem by relying on the same page.
+At the Kanyakumari beach, Geetha (Shriya Saran) looks at a lonely, lying personal diary where she enjoys a poem written in it.
+She admires the poem by replying on the same page.
 While she and her friend admire the beauty of the sunrise, she accidentally loses one of her anklets (it falls in the sea).
 She sees a person jumping in after it, and she perceives him to have died in the waters.
 The incident haunts her in her dream again and again, and she feels very guilty for it.
 Back to the present in Chennai, Geetha eventually meets a rich, handsome boy Arjun (Sameer Dattani), in her college, who impresses her to win her love.
-He proposes to her and threatens her to love him or else he would die by jumping from the college rooftop.
-Already feeling guilty for being the cause of a person's death, not willing to let it happen again, Geetha accepts his love and screams "I love you" in front of the entire college to Arjun, which was witnessed by Kutty (Dhanush).
+He proposes to her and threatens her to love him or else he will die by jumping from the college rooftop.
+Already feeling guilty for being the cause of a person's death and not willing to let it happen again, Geetha accepts his love and screams "I love you" in front of the entire college to Arjun, which was witnessed by Kutty (Dhanush).

 Kutty proposes his love for Geetha in front of Arjun, which shocks Geetha and annoys Arjun.
 Geetha turns down his request again and again and reminds him of her relationship with Arjun.
-However, Kutty instead tells her that it is not an issue to him and tells her to continue loving Arjun and he would never stop loving her.
+However, Kutty instead tells her that it is not an issue to him and tells her to continue loving Arjun and he will never stop loving her.
 Arjun is irritated by Kutty's acting.
-He fights with him in order to bully him into stopping but instead was challenged by Kutty that if Arjun is confident in his love, no one would separate Geetha from him.
+He fights with him in order to bully him into stopping but instead was challenged by Kutty that if Arjun is confident in his love, no one will separate Geetha from him.
 Arjun finds no option but to accept in order to prove his confidence in his love (else accept that his love is weak).
-Kutty pulls all kind of stunts to impress Geetha (including winning a rigged race in order to protect Geetha's chastity from Arjun) but fails to make her accept his love.
+Kutty pulls all kinds of stunts to impress Geetha (including winning a rigged race in order to protect Geetha's chastity from Arjun) but fails to make her accept his love.